cyberphor/blog/_posts/2022-01-12-git-cheat-sheet.md

 # your_token
 git config --global credential.helper cache

-# update a repo (after you update something in it)
+# add changes to the repo (after you update something in it)
 git add .
 git commit -m "Updated something" git push

+# pull changes from the repo (after something has been updated by somebody else)
+git pull
 ```

 **How to Remove a Cached Token**